We've served L5P and our bordering communities since 1972. Many people are unaware that our neighborhood once struggled with quite a bit of turmoil.

 We are now almost 5,000 members strong with approximately $40 million in assets, and we've lent out over $160 million dollars since our inception.
 We've expanded our coverage to over a dozen unique Atlanta neighborhoods as a certified Community Development Financial Institution (CDFI), supporting local initiatives such as events/festivals, in-school banking, funding drives & donations, Atlanta Habitat for Humanity, Children’s Miracle Network, and more.

 Our loan portfolio now includes auto, personal & secured loans, plus our own no-bull credit cards.
 We offer personal & business checking accounts, and we take great pride in delivering free certified financial counseling.
-Our members also enjoy unprecedented account access on par with big, national banks with online banking, mobile banking, 5,000+ branches (called “Shared Service Centers”) and 70,000 free ATMs worldwide.
+Our members also enjoy unprecedented account access on par with big, national banks with online banking, mobile banking, 5,000+ branches (called “Shared Service Centers”) and over 25,000 free ATMs worldwide.

 You want to bank with a distinctive institution that has as much character as you do, offers 24/7 service every day of the year, and also cares about you and your community.
 That's how we began, and that's who we remain.